 - 1. Submission requirements including due date and number of copies to be mailed to Northeast Georgia Regional Commission. - 2.
 A general description of the subgrant program including applicable federal and state laws and regulations with which proposers must comply.
-The RFP must reference Public Law 105-22, the Workforce Innovation and Opportunity Act, as amended; USDOL Regulations 20 CFR Part 652 and Parts 660-671, 20 CFR Part 37, OMB Circulars A-87, A-21, A-102, A-11. - 3.
+The RFP must reference Public Law 113-138, and applicable federal regulations (20 CFR 652 et al.), revisions/amendments to such Act and Regulations, Uniform Administrative Guidance 2 CFR Part 200 and DOL's exceptions: 2 CRF Part 900, and State and local manuals which may be made available for review. - 3.
 The population to be served, numbers to be served, type of training or service, funding parameters, performance goals, method of payment and invoicing, coordination requirements, review criteria used to determine responsiveness and competitiveness, the appeal process, equal opportunity provisions, monitoring and reporting requirements, and all standard federal state and local assurances.